hrtnisri2016/freecodecamp-periodic-table-database/README.md

-# freecodecamp-periodic-table-database
+# Periodic Table Database (freecodecamp project)
 This is one of the projects required to earn the freeCodeCamp Relational Databases certification.
 I fixed some mistakes in the database and wrote a small bash program to retrieve chemical element information from a periodic table database.
+I also learned how to keep track of all the changes I made to the file because the code must be version controlled with git.